Mathews67/Learning-Management-Ssystem/README.md

 - **Admin Dashboard**: Admin users can view key statistics and manage teachers and students.
 - **Manage Teachers**: Admins can view, add, and edit teacher profiles.
 - **View Pupils**: Admins can view and manage pupils.
+- **Results Management**: Teachers can add grades for students, which students can then view in their profile once published.
+- **Student Dashboard**: Students can view their grades, subjects, and results, including any recent updates to their academic records.
 - **Charts and Analytics**: Pie charts show summaries for quick insights into the distribution of teachers and pupils.
 - **Responsive Design**: Optimized layout for various screen sizes, enhancing user experience on both desktop and mobile devices.